 - Prerequisites in calculus I and II, statistics, programming languages, linear algebra, and quantitative methods

 Relevant Work Experience for Admissions

-Data science graduate programs generally expect applicants to have at least five years of related technical work experience that demonstrates quantitative skills, as proven through praiseworthy letters of recommendation.
-Personal experience that relates to data mining, coding, programming, hacking, database administration, mathematics, and statistics can also be very beneficial.
+Data science graduate programs generally expect applicants to have at least five years of related technical work experience that demonstrates proven quantitative analysis skills.
+Personal experience that relates to data mining, programming, database administration, mathematics, and statistics are also a boost to your application.